New Car Price Terms You Need to Know

 Regional Advertising Fee

 Before going to the dealership, look up a list of regional marketing costs per manufacturer online.
-This will give you a better sense of how much these costs will cost you if you purchase a new vehicle.
+This will give you a better sense of how much these costs will cost if you purchase a new vehicle.

 Are regional ad fees negotiable?